-Let the good times roll!
-We may not be down in “the Big Easy,” but you still can get a taste of Mardi Gras in the metro Washington, DC, area!
-Mardi Gras (French for “Fat Tuesday”) is a holiday that’s part of the carnival festivities that start after the Christian celebrations of the Epiphany (Three Kings Day) and end on Shrove Tuesday, the day before Ash Wednesday, when Lent season begins.
+Mardi Gras is almost here… Let the good times roll!
+We may not be down in “the Big Easy” (New Orleans) but you still can get a taste of Mardi Gras in the metro Washington, DC, area.
+Mardi Gras (French for “Fat Tuesday”) is a holiday that’s part of the carnival festivities that start after the Christian celebrations of the Epiphany (Three Kings Day) and end on Shrove Tuesday, the day before Ash Wednesday, when the Lent season begins.

-The afternoon and evening event is kid-friendly, pet-friendly, and free to attend.
-The festival begins with a parade down Wharf Street featuring floats, dancers, mascots, stilt walkers, and more, and yes, you can catch colorful beads.
-Also featured is a dance party with live music, activities for crafts and kids, and restaurant specials, some of which include themed food and drinks.
-At 5:45, the event will wrap up with fireworks.
+The event is kid-friendly, pet-friendly, and free to attend.
+The festival begins with a parade down Wharf Street at 4 pm featuring floats, dancers, mascots, stilt walkers, and more, and yes, you can catch colorful beads.
+Also featured is a dance party with live music, activities and crafts for kids, and restaurant specials, some of which include themed food and drinks.
+Starting at 5:30, enjoy live music, with fireworks to follow at 6:30.
 See details on The Wharf’s website.